Sanskrit Buddhist literature: Sanskritization and adoption of Sanskrit

 Sukumar Sen disagreed with Edgerton's view that Buddhist Sanskrit is a "hybrid" language.
-Sen writes that "Buddhistic Sanskrit is not a hybrid language " and that its structure is that of: an Indo-Aryan language that was much akin to Sanskrit but unlike it was not rigidly controlled by the grammarians.
+Sen writes that "Buddhistic Sanskrit is not a hybrid language" and that its structure is that of: an Indo-Aryan language that was much akin to Sanskrit but unlike it was not rigidly controlled by the grammarians.
 It was a free kind of language that was used by ordinary men, not aspiring for Hindu scholarship or veneration.
 It was what may be called Spoken Sanskrit.
 By its nature it was an unstable literary or business language varying according to time and place.
 To call such a language 'hybrid' is not correct.
 Buddhistic Sanskrit was not an artificially made up language fashioned by fusing Sanskrit and the Prākṛits.Whatever the case, Buddhist Sanskrit became the main religious language used by north Indian Buddhists for religious purposes and over time, these works adopted more standard Sanskrit forms.

 The Sanskritization of Buddhist literature was particularly influenced by the north-western Indian Buddhists, especially those of the Sarvāstivāda tradition.
 During the reign of the Kushan (CE 30-375) emperor Kanishka (128–151 CE), a major Sarvāstivāda Buddhist council seems to have been held, either in Gandhara or Kashmir.
 During this council, some work was done on the Sarvāstivāda canon, which by now was being transmitted in a form of Sanskrit.
 The main commentaries of the Sarvāstivāda-Vaibhāṣika were also composed in Sanskrit.
-An influential and large Sanskrit commentary known as the Mahā-Vibhāshā ("Great Exegesis") was also composed around this time.
+An influential and large Sanskrit commentary known as the Mahāvibhāṣa ("Great Exegesis") was also composed around this time.
 According to Maurice Winternitz, numerous fragments of the Sarvāstivāda Sanskrit canon have survived, especially from archeological findings in East Turkestan, and also from quotations in other sources.

 Other Indian Buddhist schools, like the Mahāsāṃghika-Lokottaravāda and Dharmaguptaka schools, also adopted Sanskrit or Sanskritized their scriptures to different degrees.